senat0r0v/fredda/README.md

 ### Model Architecture & Training
 - Transformer decoder with 12 layers and 768-d embeddings.
 - Trained on 341,369 examples and tested on 37,929 examples.
-- Sequence length set to 128 to keep training time reasonable.
+- Sequence length set to 128 (to keep training time reasonable; training took approximately 8 hours using CUDA on an RTX 4070).
 - Final model checkpoint saved as "rpt1.pth".
 - Final training loss: Train Loss = 4.1279, Validation Loss = 4.1200.
 - Detailed logs are stored in the "logs" folder.